antarctica/bas-metadata-standards/README.md

 To add a new standard:

-1. update the inbuilt Flask application in `app.py` with a route for generating candidate records for the new standard
+1. update the inbuilt Flask application in `app.py` with a route for generating sample records for the new standard
-2. add relevant [Integration tests](#integration-tests) with methods to test candidate records are generated correctly
+2. add relevant [Integration tests](#integration-tests) with methods to test sample records are generated correctly
+3. add a page for the standard and/or profiles to the website and update the `freeze_routes()` method to capture them
+4. if needed, update the site navigation defined in `app.py`
+5. update the summary table in the index page of the website
+6. update the README summary table to describe how the standard and/or profile is implemented

 ### Generating static site